cberes/cash-register/README.md

     docker run -d --name db -p 8091-8094:8091-8094 -p 11210:11210 couchbase

 The server will be accessible via HTTP at `http://localhost:8091` or from the console via `docker exec -it db sh`.

+The file `src/test/resources/items.n1ql` contains queries to populate a bucket with items.